-Based upon the example of Jesus Christ, the Wilberforce Academy Fellowship offers two tracks:
+Based upon the example of Jesus Christ, the Wilberforce Academy Fellowship offers three tracks:

 Track 1: Begin the Fellowship by becoming a Colin MacLaurin Fellow at Anselm House (the Christian study center serving the University of Minnesota community), after which Academy Fellows devote themselves to subjects not covered during the MacLaurin Fellowship.
 Note that beginning in the 2017-18 school year, the Academy will host a monthly international dinner that brings together MacLaurin Fellows who are international, along with existing Academy Fellows.

 Track 2: Standard customizable mentoring program.
 Academy Fellows carry a mantel of God-given responsibility as Christ-animated redemptive change agents who seek substantial justice, economic prosperity, and overall human flourishing in their home societies and workplaces until Jesus Christ returns.

 Track 3: Redemptive Change Discussion Groups introduce international students and others to the vision of becoming redemptive change agents in their home societies and workplaces.
 The group is built around a five-week book study that includes excerpts from the textbook Creating the Better Hour: Lessons from William Wilberforce, and involves a group-led redemptive project in one of the student's home countries.